novak-99/MLPP/README.md

 ## What's in the Works?
-ML++, like most frameworks, is dynamic, and constantly changing!
+ML++, like most frameworks, is dynamic, and constantly changing.
 This is especially important in the world of ML, as new algorithms and techniques are being developed day by day.
-Here a couple things currently being developed for ML++:
+Here are a couple of things currently being developed for ML++:
     <p>
     - Convolutional Neural Networks
     </p>